MerlinMason/precursive/site/content/pages/_9.custom-components/index.md

       Create a blockquote by starting your text with > .

-      > This is going to be a blockquote.
+      > This is going to be a pulloutquote, about someone saying how great something is.

       Images

       ![alt text](/img/paths/assets/29_-_introducing_Salesforce_DX_qklwxw-1488882866.png/832fefa6dc787f25b4949a09a1907fb5.png)